dbpedia/dbpedia-lookup/lookup-indexer/README.md

       } LIMIT 10000
 ```

-The configuration fields describe the following:
+The configuration fields describe the following (some less important fields are not described here and can be found in the configurations sections below):

 * **indexPath:** The path of the target folder for the index structure.
 This can be either an empty folder or a folder containing an already existing index structure.
-* **ndexMode:** Has to be one of BUILD_MEM, BUILD_DISK, INDEX_DISK, INDEX_SPARQL_ENDPOINT (see [IndexMode](../lookup-indexer/src/main/java/org/dbpedia/lookup/config/IndexMode.java) and the index mode section below).
-In this example, we are indexing a knowledge graph through its SPARQL endpoint, hence INDEX_SPARQL_ENDPOINT.
+* **indexMode:** In this example, we are indexing a knowledge graph using its SPARQL endpoint, hence index mode is set to INDEX_SPARQL_ENDPOINT.
-* **cleanIndex:** Indicates whether we want to start a fresh index structure or extend an existing index.
 * **sparqlEndpoint:** Needs to be specified when *indexMode* is set to INDEX_SPARQL_ENDPOINT.
 In this example, this points to the SPARQL endpoint of the DBpedia knowledge graph
-* **cacheSize:** Indicates the amount of documents that will be held in memory during indexing.
-This speeds up the process of adding multiple fields to a single document.
-This can be limited to avoid excessive RAM usage.
-* **commitInterval:** In the Lucene indexing framework, changes to the index structure are first held in memory and then only written to disk when doing an explicit "commit".
-The interval denotes the maximum amount of inserts between commits.
-A lower value results in longer indexing times but saves intermediate results more frequently
 * **indexFields:** The index fields are the core of a lookup indexer configuration.
 The conist of a list of index field objects that consist of the following:
   * **fieldName:** The name of the field to be indexed.
 This is **also** the name of the variable in the query that will hold the field values
   * **documentVariable:** The name of the variable in the query that will hold the ID of the target lucene document.